MicrosoftDocs/bot-docs/articles/includes/deploy/snippet-ARM-existing-resource-group.md

 In this step, you create a bot application service which sets the deployment stage for the bot.
 When using an existing resource group, you can either use an existing app service plan or create a new one.
 Steps for both options are listed below.

-From the resulting JSON output, copy the numeric value of the **id** field to use as the value for the **registration subscription id** in the next step.
+From the resulting JSON output, copy the value of the **id** field to use as the value for the **registration subscription id** in the next step.

 > [!NOTE]
 > This step can take a few minutes to complete.